-The Georgia Tech community has a wide range of services available to support and help survivors of sexual assault, dating or domestic violence, and stalking.
-Regardless of where an offense occurred, if a Georgia Tech student or employee reports that she or he is a victimsurvivor of sexual assault, dating or domestic violence, or stalking, the victim is provided with a written explanation of her or his rights and options.
+The Georgia Tech community has a wide range of services available to support and help survivors of sexual assault, dating or domestic violence, sexual harassment and stalking.
+Regardless of where an offense occurred, if a Georgia Tech student or employee reports being a victim-survivor of sexual assault, dating or domestic violence, sexual harassment, or stalking, the victim is provided with a written explanation of her or his rights and options.

-In addition to receiving immediate assistance from the Mr. Zhiya Wang by calling his phone number, students at Georgia Tech-Shenzhen are advised to call the police (110).
+In addition to receiving immediate assistance from Ms. Yuan Zhang by calling her phone number, students at Georgia Tech-Shenzhen are advised to call the police (110).